RightToAskOrg/AccountsAndDMs/UserAccounts_WP1A.md

 9. **Verified Primary** - Verified as a parliamentary MP account via email

 AC: Badges at the moment are for MP primary or secondard, or organisation.
 One might have multiple ones of these, so a user could be multiple 3/5/7/9.

+AC: Suggested doing of this to take into account other things in section above.

 Accounts effectively have escalating permissions with type. i.e. Basic can view but that is it, registered is an internal only status to handle the transfer from registered through to verified.
 Note that most people will spend almost no time in the state of registered but not verified.
 Indeed, it may not even be helpful to think of this as a separate state from 'basic'.